dhis2/training-docs/content/android/tg_trackerprogram.md

    ![](images/tracker/image3.png)

-STOP: Perform Exercise 1
+#### STOP - Perform Exercise 1

 ## Part 3 - Data Entry

-### Entering Data in Stage
+### Entering Data in the Stages

 STAGE 1: Birth Details

-* To create a new event, the user needs to tap on the plus + icon on the stage card and Add New.
+* To create a new event, the user needs to tap on the plus + icon beside the stage card follwed by "Add New"

-_Note: This icon is always visible unless the stage is non-repeatable and already created.When the user taps on the button, that program stage will unfold showing to the user all the already existing events of that particular program stage._
+> Note: This icon is always visible unless the stage is non-repeatable and already created.
+When the user taps on the button, that program stage will unfold showing to the user all the already existing events of that particular program stage.

 ![](images/tracker/image6.png)